IceLab-X/MiniGP/readme.md

 We do not have a pip package yet.
 You can install it by cloning the repository and rune the code for your own purpose.
 At this stage we think it is better to keep it simple and customizable.
 It servers as rather demo code than a library, with some useful functions to make computation easier.

 ## Structure
-- Key components (in the root folder)
+- core (folder): contains all the core functions for GP.
+It is the backbone of the library.
   - kernel.py: contains all the kernel functions
-  - GP_CommonCalculation.py: contains all the common computation in GP
+  - GP_CommonCalculation.py: contains all the common computation in GP, normalization functions and input warping functions.
-  - gp_transform.py: contains all the transformation functions for GP.
-NOT IMPLEMENTED YET.

-- GPTutorial (folder): our signature tutorial for GP.
-It is a step-by-step tutorial to build a GP model from scratch.
+- GP_Tutorial (folder): our signature tutorial for GP.
+It is a step-by-step tutorial to build a GP model from scratch and related mathematical explanation.
 It is a great way to understand the basic of GP.
 Most of the tutorial is self-contained and can be used as a standalone code.
   - GPTutorial_basicGP: a basic GP model.
   - GPTutorial_basicGP_chinese: a basic GP model in Chinese.
   - GPTutorial_hogp_chinese: high-oreder GP [(HOGP)](https://proceedings.mlr.press/v89/zhe19a.html) in Chinese.